 4. Read the Integrity Pledge Carefully.
 Your signature on the application indicates that you have read, understand and agree with the importance of pursuing honesty and excellence in your academic and professional life.

 5. Prepare Your Application Package.
 Place original and two copies of your application in an envelope.
 Don't forget your grade transcript and reference letter(s).
 Include a passport-sized picture of yourself.
 Mail the package to the appropriate Emma L. Bowen regional office (see "The Application Form").
-The deadline for 2014 applications is January 31, 2014.
+The deadline for 2014 applications is February 28, 2014.
+The deadline for applications for certain New Media & Technology opportunities has been extended.
+Please see cities list above.

 Finalists will be invited for interviews with our corporate partners and our partners will make the final selections.
 If you are selected for the work/study program, you will begin working in May or June.
 As an employee, we will expect you to be a conscientious, dependable team player.
 As a student, you will be expected to maintain at least a 3.0 cumulative grade-point average during college to remain in the program.
 We appreciate your interest and thank you for taking the time to complete this application.
 If you are selected, we can promise that a whole new world will be open to you.
 The Emma L. Bowen Foundation will provide the opportunity -- you provide the talent.
 GOOD LUCK!